-Dismayed Lee quit South Africa 'because of my weight'
+Batter Lee quit South Africa 'because of weight'

 "I called my agent and he asked what I wanted to do.
 They can't pull my NOC for The Hundred because, financially, it's a lot of money and we need it, especially with a young family, so I said I'm going to retire.

-"They (CSA) said they're really sad to see me go but if there's no other way, then they respect my decision.
+"They [CSA] said they're really sad to see me go but if there's no other way, then they respect my decision.
 There was no real thing about 'What can we do to make you stay?' or anything like that."

 Weight issues 'emotionally draining' for Lee